uyuni-project/contrib/uyuni-tools/README.md

 =============
 - During the execution a python dump is written telling something related to CONFIGSM, this will in general mean that your configsm.yaml is not correct.
 Please run update_configsm.sh.
 If you still have problems, compare the configsm.yaml part of this git with yours.
 - When you receive an error regarding the SSL certificate (for example: "ssl.CertificateError: hostname 'mbsuma4' doesn't match 'mbsuma4.mb.int'") there are 2 possible causes:
-* In configsm.yaml the option [suman][server] should contain the FQDN of the SUSE Manager Server.
+* In configsm.yaml the option [suman][server] should contain the FQDN of the Uyuni Server.
-* The SUSE Manager Server certificate is not imported.
+* The Uyuni Server certificate is not imported.
 Perform the following steps:
-  - copy from the SUSE Manager Server /srv/www/htdocs/pub/RHN-ORG-TRUSTED-SSL-CERT to /etc/pki/trust/anchors/ on the server you are running the scripts.
+  - copy from the Uyuni Server /srv/www/htdocs/pub/RHN-ORG-TRUSTED-SSL-CERT to /etc/pki/trust/anchors/ on the server you are running the scripts.
   - run the command (as root): update_ca_certificates

 How to use: